NEO Planner V4.5

 In the revise, there are then, for example, four positions for such objects

-instead of one, including a repositioning and complete recalculation of all
+instead of one, including a repositioning

 parameters for NINA.